-Several years ago Jeffrey Milstein launched a third career photographing public places and scenes that draw form daily events the extraordinary of landscapes, urban settings and subject.
-He first studied architecture at UC Berkeley and worked in the profession until starting a popular printing business that lead to his current and very successful work in photography.
-Mr. Milstein exhibits nationally and has been published in numerous magazines, newspapers and periodicals.
+Several years ago Jeffrey Milstein launched a third career photographing public places and scenes that drew extraordinary images from the most ordinary landscapes settings.
+His interests in photography first began while studying architecture at UC Berkeley and after working in the profession for several years he started a popular printing business.
+The transition to printing lead to his unpredictable success in photography.
+Mr. Milstein now exhibits photographic works nationally and has been published in numerous magazines, newspapers and periodicals.

-His Feature Art Guide Page focuses on well-planned aircraft images that are partly the result of a lifelong interest for flying, and his travels to India and Cuba.
-His love for planes started when he received a pilot’s license at the age of 17.
-His stark aircraft images would be impossible to take on the ground due to lack of perspective and extended landing gear.
-These images were instead a very thoughtful choreograph of positioning himself and equipment at the end of a commercial runway to snap at the precise moment a plane traveling at 180mph overhead in take-off or landing as it centered in frame, at just the right distance and perpendicular to the camera lens.
-An extraordinary planned sequence of tasks that lead to each aircraft photo.
+Jeffery Milstein’s Feature Page focuses on carefully planned aircraft images that are the result of a lifelong interest for flying.
+His love for planes first began when he received a pilot’s license at the age of 17 for small single engine aircraft.
+Familiar with basic aviation, he stepped up to larger aircraft with a series of stark images that would have been impossible to capture while the plane was on the ground.
+These images of commercial and fighter aircraft are unique in perfect perspective and extended landing gear.
+Milstein captured planes in mid flight through a very planned choreograph of positioning himself and equipment at the end of a commercial runway to snap at only one precise moment the aircraft traveling 180 mph overhead while centered in the frame of his viewer.
+On a clear day and at just the right calculated distance, while perpendicular to his camera lens Milstein snapped the shutter to reveal the planes just feet away in landing or take off.
+An extraordinary planned sequence of tasks that lead to his series of successful aircraft photos.